CopenhagenCityArchives/CorrectOCR/README.md

 Commands and their arguments are called directly on the module, like so: `python -m CorrectOCR [command] [args...]`.

-*  `build_dictionary` creates a dictionary
+*  `build_dictionary` creates a dictionary.
    Input files can be either `.pdf`, `.txt`, or `.xml` (in [TEI format](https://en.wikipedia.org/wiki/Text_Encoding_Initiative)).
 They may be contained in `.zip`-files.
    The `--corpusPath` option specifies a directory of files.
    The `--corpusFile` option specifies a list of paths and URLs to files.
 One such file for a dictionary covering 1800–1948 Danish is provided under `resources/`.
    It is strongly recommended to generate a large dictionary for best performance.

 1. `align` aligns a pair of (original, gold) files in order to determine which characters and words were misread in the original and corrected in the gold.
-	The `--fileid` option specifies a single pair.
+	The `--fileid` option specifies a single pair of files to align.
-	The `--all` option aligns all matching pairs available.
+	The `--all` option aligns all available pairs.

-2. `build_model` uses the alignments to create parameters for a HMM.
+2. `build_model` uses the alignments to create parameters for the HMM.
 	The `--smoothingParameter` option can be adjusted as needed.

 3. `tokenize` tokenizes texts and uses the HMM to create _k_-best correction candidates.
-	The `--fileid` option specifies a single file.
+	The `--fileid` option specifies which file to tokenize.
 	The `--all` option tokenizes all available texts.

-4. Heuristic decisions:
+4. Heuristic decisions (see also [Heuristics](#heuristics) below):

-	* `make_report` generates a statistical report on whether originals/_k_-best equal & are in dictionary, etc. This report can then be inspected and annotated with the proper decisions.
+	* `make_report` generates a statistical report on whether originals/_k_-best equal are in the dictionary, etc. This report can then be inspected and annotated with the desired decision for each _bin_.

 	* `make_settings` creates correction settings based on the annotated report.

-5. `correct` uses the settings to sort the tokens into _bins_ and makes automated decisions where appropriate.
+5. `correct` uses the settings to sort the tokens into bins and makes automated decisions as configured.
+	The `--fileid` option specifies which file to correct.
-	The `--interactive` option runs an interactive correction CLI for the remaining undecided.
+	The `--interactive` option runs an interactive correction CLI for the remaining undecided tokens (see [Correction Interface](#correction-interace) below).

 Heuristics
 ----------